 GDP Annual Growth Rate in New Zealand averaged 2.62 percent from 1988 until 2021, reaching an all time high of 17.90 percent in the second quarter of 2021 and a record low of -10.20 percent in the second quarter of 2020.
 This page provides - New Zealand GDP Annual Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 New Zealand GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on May of 2022.

-GDP Annual Growth Rate in New Zealand is expected to be 2.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Annual Growth Rate in New Zealand to stand at 2.50 in 12 months time.
-In the long-term, the New Zealand GDP Annual Growth Rate is projected to trend around 2.60 percent in 2020, according to our econometric models.
+GDP Annual Growth Rate in New Zealand is expected to be 2.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the New Zealand GDP Annual Growth Rate is projected to trend around 2.00 percent in 2023 and 2.40 percent in 2024, according to our econometric models.